omprakashbanerjee/omprakashbanerjee/README.md

-Hi, I’m @omprakashbanerjee, interested in Embedded firmware development Prototyping and PCB designing.
+Hi, I’m @omprakashbanerjee, interested in Embedded firmware/Hardware development Prototyping and PCB designing.

 <!---
 omprakashbanerjee/omprakashbanerjee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.